 Seek defense representation immediately if you face a manslaughter charge.
-In the state of Washington, murdering happens when someone causes the unjustifiable death of another person without the intent to commit murder.
-If you are charged with murdering in or near the Seattle area, immediately contact experienced Seattle manslaughter attorney Kevin Trombold.
-Answer no questions and speak to no one until you contact the Law Offices of Kevin Trombold.
-With more than two decades of experience representing defendants charged with voluntary manslaughter, negligent homicide, and similar violent felonies, Seattle manslaughter attorney Kevin Trombold knows what it takes to defend you aggressively against murdering charges and to advocate for justice on your behalf.
+In Washington state, murdering happens when someone causes the unjustifiable death of another person without the intention to commit murder.
+If you receive a charge of murdering in or near the Seattle area, immediately contact experienced Seattle manslaughter attorney Kevin Trombold.
+Answer no questions and speak to no one until you contact our Law Offices of Kevin Trombold.
+With over 20 years of experience representing defendants charged with voluntary manslaughter, negligent homicide, and similar violent felonies, Seattle manslaughter attorney Kevin Trombold knows what it takes to defend you aggressively against murdering charges and to advocate for justice on your behalf.

 TAKE IMMEDIATE ACTION

 The state of Washington recognizes different degrees of manslaughter based on the circumstances surrounding the offense.
 The consequences that you face will depend on which degree of manslaughter you have been charged with; first degree carries more severe consequences than second degree manslaughter.